 Exploring the ways you can apply oil colour to your canvas or panel can be a fantastic learning experience as well as a good way to make your work vibrant and visually rich.
 Investigate the implications of using different types of brushes would have on your work and consider impasto mark making with palette knives.
+Etch into wet oil paint or move it around using colour shapers, and explore what marks the different shapes and sizes can make.
 The more fun you have in applying colour to your support the more chance you have of success!

 It is vital that oil colour is applied to a properly sized and primed support in order for it to adhere and maintain its vibrancy, as well as stand the test of time.
+Traditionally, rabbit skin glue was used to size the canvas and protect the canvas from the harmful effects of oil paint.
+These days you can use acrylic primer or an acrylic medium such as fluid matt medium to do the same job.
 Read on in the oil priming section for some top tips on how to prepare your support in the best possible way – the last thing an artist wants is for his or her best painting to sink into the substrate or fall off the support months later!
 So make sure you do all you can to prevent this from happening.

 Oil Painting Studio Equipment

-Visit the oil painting studio equipment section to browse our huge variety of different easels for working both in and out of doors, as well as planchests and drawing boards.
-The right studio equipment will free up space, time and allow you stability and peace of mind, while your work.
+Visit the oil painting studio equipment section to browse our huge variety of different easels including studio easels for indoor use, table easels for use on table tops, and field and sketching easels for use out of doors .
+In this section we also list our selection of planchests for storing works on paper, and drawing boards that will allow you to work with optimum comfort.
+The right studio equipment will free up space, time and allow you stability and peace of mind, while you work.

 This section contains our fantastic range of book titles, covering all aspects of the oil painting process.
 As well as this we have some inspirational and informative DVDs made by Town House Films and APV, featuring such reputable painters as Ken Howard RA, David Curtis and Fred Cummings.